Ashifatu/Database-design-1/README.md

 ### Set up table relationships

-Using the below code, we would link the entity tables together using the various foreign keys.
+Using the FOREIGN KEY and REFERENCES command, we would link the entity tables together using the various foreign keys.
+See the code block below:

 ```sql
 --Link candidate foreign keys to referenced primary keys (sub_category table)